huggingface/blog/ambassadors-program.md

 * contribute to a thriving ecosystem,
 * and you're keen on fostering communities while sharing [our community values](https://huggingface2.notion.site/huggingface2/Hugging-Face-Code-of-Conduct-45eeeafa9ef44c5e888a2952619fdfa8),

-This is an excellent opportunity for you!
-You have until June 13, 2022 to [apply](https://docs.google.com/forms/d/e/1FAIpQLScY9kTi-TjZipRFRviluRCwSjFf3CCsMbKedzO1tq2S0wtbNQ/viewform?usp=sf_link)!
+The Student Ambassador Program is an excellent opportunity for you.
+You have until June 13, 2022, to [apply](https://docs.google.com/forms/d/e/1FAIpQLScY9kTi-TjZipRFRviluRCwSjFf3CCsMbKedzO1tq2S0wtbNQ/viewform?usp=sf_link)!

 <br />